JoJoWeixiChen/modeling-and-machine-learning-I-Weixi-Chen/Homework1/machine-learning-homework.md

 decision surface changes a lot when the train data changes.
 Thus, we can conclude that we should always make a tradeoff between the variance and bias.

+Based on above, we can get a conclusion that the more flexible model affect the bias-variance tradeoff by lowering the bias and increasing the variance.